-The members of the Managing board are nominated by the Bank's Board of Administrators, according to the attributes granted to it by the Articles of Incorporation, as holders of the Bank's Directors, as defined by the Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, with subsequent amendments and completions and by Law no. 31/1990, with subsequent amendments and completions.
+The members of the Managing Board, who are not members of the Board of Administrators, are nominated by the Bank's Board of Administrators, according to the attributes granted to it by the Articles of Incorporation, as holders of the Bank's Directors, as defined by the Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, with subsequent amendments and completions and by Law no. 31/1990, with subsequent amendments and completions.

-The Bank's Managing Board meets, at least, once a month and whenever necessary.
+The Bank's Managing Board meets, at least once a month and whenever necessary.

 For the legal meeting of the MB, it is necessary half plus one of the total number of members of the Board.
-In 2018 took place 40 meetings of the Managing Board.
+In 2019 took place 44 meetings of the Managing Board.